RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 In addition to other CP/M implementations, CP/M-IDE includes performance optimised drivers from the z88dk RC2014 support package for the ACIA serial interface, for the IDE disk interface, and also for the SIO/2 serial interface.

-In the ACIA build, the receive interface has a 255 byte buffer, together with highly optimised buffer management, to minimise potential data loss through buffer overrun.
-Software control of the 68C50 ACIA is provided, but the normal FTDI USB interface is not connected to the correct ACIA signal lines to enable hardware flow control.
-The ACIA transmit interface is also buffered, with direct cut-through when the 63 byte buffer is empty, to ensure that the CPU is not held in wait state during serial transmission.
+In the ACIA build, the receive interface has a 255 byte software buffer, together with highly optimised buffer management supporting the 68C50 ACIA double receive buffer, to minimise potential data loss through buffer overrun.
+Software flow control of the ACIA is provided, but the normal FTDI USB interface is not connected to the correct ACIA signal lines to enable hardware flow control.
+The ACIA transmit interface is also buffered, with direct cut-through when the 63 byte software buffer is empty, to ensure that the CPU is not held in wait state during serial transmission.

 In the SIO/2 build, both ports enabled.
-Both ports have a 255 byte receive buffer, and a 63 byte transmit buffer.
+Both ports have a 255 byte software receive buffer supporting the SIO/2 quad receive buffer, and a 63 byte software transmit buffer.
 The transmit function has direct cut-through when the buffer is empty.
-Full IM2 vector steering is implemented.
+Full IM2 interrupt vector steering is implemented.

 The IDE interface is optimised for performance and can achieve about 100kB/s throughput using FatFS libraries in C. It does this by minimising error management and streamlining read and write routines.
 The assumption is that modern IDE drives have their own error management and if there are errors from the IDE interface, then there are bigger issues at stake.

-The IDE interface supports both PATA hard drives and Compact Flash cards in native 16 bit PATA mode.
+The IDE interface supports both PATA hard drives (including SSD IDE and DOM storage) and Compact Flash cards in native 16 bit PATA mode with buffered I/O provided by the 82C55 device.

 The CP/M-IDE system supports up to 4 active drives of nominally 8 MBytes each.
-There can be as many CP/M "drives" stored on the FAT32 formatted IDE drive as needed, and CP/M-IDE can be started with any 4 of them.
-Collections of hundreds of CP/M "drives" can be stored in any number of sub-directories.
+There can be as many CP/M "drives" stored on the FAT32 formatted disk as needed, and CP/M-IDE can be started with any 4 of them.
+Collections of hundreds of CP/M "drives" can be stored in any number of sub-directories on the FAT32 disk.
 Knock yourself out.

 <div>
 <table style="border: 2px solid #cccccc;">